mkofinas/dotfiles/README.md

 call plug#end()
 ```

-Then launch vim and run `:PlugInstall`.
+Then, reload your configuration file and run `:PlugInstall`.
 To update existing plugins run `:PlugUpdate`.

-To install from command line: `vim +PluginInstall +qall`
+To install from command line: `nvim -c 'PlugInstall'`